VH-TAP. Convair 240-5. c/n D42.

 Operated final revenue service - May 21, 1956

-Withdrawn from service and stored at Melbourne (Essendon) Airport pending sale
+Withdrawn from service and stored at Melbourne (Essendon) pending its sale

 Sold to Pakistan International Airlines - June 19, 1956